 Evernote is the best note-taking app, period.
 It’s a cross-platform website and app that also has browser extensions and can accompany you through your daily life.
 Divide your notes into notebooks for different areas of your life like classes vs extra-curricular activities.
 You can record audio notes, save web clippings, set reminders and create to-do lists.
 You can even sync your Evernote with Google Drive or share them with friends.
 Not only can Evernote help you keep track of your classes but it can also contribute to the creation of a healthy class/life balance.
 One of the most important study habits is finding equilibrium.

+Learning different tips and tricks for studying can help you become more efficient even if you struggle with motivation or, perhaps, flu and sickness has been setting you back.
 Use technology to your advantage with these apps and transform your study habits for the better.
 Consider this the modern student’s toolkit.
 Using these apps is a surefire way to improve the way you go about studying.
 Finals are going to seem less daunting when you integrate these into your study habits.